Herbert Hess: 1945–1973

 Hess worked artistically alongside Kurt Thomas and many others like Heinrich Bensing, Helene Bindhardt, Maud Cunitz, Hans Dahmen, Diana Eustrati, Betina Feit-Brucker, Karl Friedrich, Rudolf Gonszar, Willy Hofmann, Aga Joesten, Karl Kronenberg, Gisela Litz, Jean Löhe, Christa Ludwig, Maria Madlen Madsen, Arnold van Mill, Olga Moll, Aage Poulsen, Heinz Prybit, Otto von Rohr, Helge Rosvaenge, Heinrich Schlusnus, Paul Schmitz, Erik Schumann, Frithjof Sentpaul, Georg Stern, Else Tegetthoff, Günther Treptow, Elfride Trötschel and Helmut Walcha.
 He admired the artistic performances of Schlusnus and Walcha as well as those of Joseph Schmidt and Fritz Wunderlich.

 Hess went on musical tours to France, Italy and Spain.

 After completing his active time as a tenor, Herbert Hess taught as a vocal training lecturer until his retirement at Frankfurt University of Music and Performing Arts under the aegis of Philipp Mohler (1908–1982) and at University of Mainz, later as a professor.

 A collegial friendship connected him with the lecturer for vocal training at Hoch Conservatory, Herbert Champain (actually: Herbert Czempin, born on 31 March 1907 in Frankfurt; deceased on 14 March 1992) and the professor for piano, music theory and organ music, Wilhelm Baither (a scholar of Helmut Walcha), from the University of Music and Performing Arts Frankfurt am Main.
 Through Champain he met his wife Charlotte Landé (1890–1977).

 1973–1977

 In 1973 Herbert Hess became emeritus.
 He had great respect for contemporaries like German actor Hans Söhnker because of their humane attitude during the Nazi dictatorship.
 He was familiar with the Hessian secretary of state Heinz-Herbert Karry (1920–1981) as they lived just two houses away from each other.

 His hobbies were philately and photography, which he had practiced since his youth.
 Since the end of the 1950s he had been active in slide photography with his Leica M2 rangefinder camera.

-In addition to a high degree of artistic and musical understanding, he is described as a person who was always correct, very reliable, subtle, highly sensitive, warm-hearted and extremely caring, who enjoyed high-quality, precisely crafted things.
-He was considered to be excellently organized both privately and professionally and was highly respected and even revered by many.

 He died unexpectedly of heart failure in the early morning of October 31, 1977, and was buried in the family grave in Frankfurt's Main cemetery.